Warsame-Egal/nba-live-tracker/README.md

 Other endpoints cache their responses as well (`player_summary_cache`, `schedule_cache`, `box_score_cache`, and `team_details_cache`).
 Cached rows are refreshed if the data is older than

-The `/api/v1/players/search/{search_term}` endpoint looks up players in the local database.
-If no player data exists when the first search is run, the service automatically fetches the NBA player index and stores the results.
-Player and team entries are inserted only if they don't already exist, so your own modifications remain intact.requests.
+The `/api/v1/players/search/{search_term}` endpoint looks up players solely in the local database.
+It no longer fetches data from the NBA API when the table is empty.

 ### Run the Backend: